vadim-sartakov/common-tools/README.md

 ## The default is "deny all" policy.
 So, anything not permitted will be denied.

+## If user has "ADMIN" role, function will return `true` for all requested access modifiers.

 ### Schema permission values

-1. Boolean. `true` value has highest priority, thus if any role has `true` access, in result it will be always `true`, no matter what values is in other roles.
+1. Boolean. `true` value has highest priority, thus if modifier any role has access modifier of `true` value, in result it will be always `true`, no matter what values is in other roles.
 2. Object.
 Plain object will be simply merged across roles.
 3. Function.
 Values can be also functions with `user` argument.
-Result will be placed in result object and merged into array of values across all roles with the same permission.
+Result will be executed and merged across all roles with the same access modifier.

 ## Examples